Simple Steps to Resolve Xbox Controller Connection Issues

 If your controller is still operational, open the Guide by clicking the Xbox button while your system is powered on.

-From the drop-down menu, choose Profile & system > Settings > Devices & connections > Accessories.
-To check for updates, first pick your controller, then the three-dot button, and finally the Firmware version.
+From the drop-down menu, choose Profile & System> Settings > Devices & Connections> Accessories.
+To check for updates, first, pick your controller, then the three-dot button, and finally the Firmware version.

-2. Interference with Other Wireless Devices
+4. Avoid Interference with Other Wireless Devices

 Eliminate sources of wireless interference if at all possible.